code-builders/curriculum/warm-ups/search-strings.md

 }
 ```

-Then on that hash, we can 'search' for the word `'fox'` with `words["fox"]`, this would be an O(1) search because it doesn't actually need to search, it just looks for the index then returns the sentence, while `words["pineapple"]`, would return `nil`.
+Then on that hash, we can 'search' for the word `'fox'` with `words["fox"]`, this would be an O(1) search because it doesn't actually need to search by comparing words, it just looks for the index then returns the sentence, while `words["pineapple"]`, would return `nil`.

 The above example is on a single string, but we want our class to search an array of strings, and the search method should return an array of matches:

 ```rb
 sentences = ["I'm a cat", "I'm a dog", "Fuzzy wuzzy was a bear", "The quick brown fox"]